apache/ozone/hadoop-hdds/docs/content/feature/SCM-HA.md

 signed certificate for sub-CA from root CA.

 **Note**: Make sure to run **--init** only on one of the SCM host if primordial SCM is not defined.
-Bring other SCM's using **--bootstrap**.
+Bring up other SCM's using **--bootstrap**.

 ### Current SCM HA Security limitation:
 1. When primordial SCM is down, new SCM’s cannot be bootstrapped and join the